Kitware/CMake/Help/manual/cmake-instrumentation.7.rst

 Enabling Instrumentation for CDash Submissions
 ----------------------------------------------

-You can enable instrumentation when using CTest in :ref:`Dashboard Client` mode by setting the :envvar:`CTEST_USE_INSTRUMENTATION` environment variable.
+You can enable instrumentation when using :module:`CTest` in :ref:`Dashboard Client` mode by setting the :envvar:`CTEST_USE_INSTRUMENTATION` environment variable.
 Doing so automatically enables the ``dynamicSystemInformation`` option.

 The following table shows how each type of instrumented command gets mapped to a corresponding type of CTest XML file.